The Honey Harvest

 Objective |

 Containers.
-Glass is preferable — neutral, impermeable, reusable and inert.
-Food-grade plastic is permitted but must be certified for contact with foodstuffs.
+Glass preferably — neutral, impermeable, reusable and inert.
+Food-grade plastic is admissible but must be certified for contact with foodstuffs.
 Lids must seal hermetically.

 Dry jars.
-Rinse jars with drinking water and allow to dry completely before use.
-Steam sterilisation — for example in a steam oven — may be ideal from a hygiene standpoint, provided the jars are afterwards perfectly dry.
-A single drop of water in the bottom of a jar represents a significant localised moisture input.
+Rinse the jars with drinking water and let them dry completely before use.
+Steam sterilisation — for example in a steam oven — can be ideal from a hygiene standpoint, provided the jars are then perfectly dry.
+A drop of water at the bottom of a jar represents a significant localised moisture input.

-Timing according to the desired texture.
-For liquid honey: fill as soon as settling is complete.
-For creamed honey: fill when the texture is reached but still supple.
-Honey that has already hardened in the settling tank is very difficult to transfer without incorporating air.
+Timing according to target texture.
+For liquid honey, fill as soon as decantation is complete.
+For creamed honey, fill when the texture is reached but still soft.
+A honey that has already firmed up in the settling tank is very difficult to transfer without incorporating air.

 Temperature of jars and honey.
-A large temperature difference between the honey and the jar causes condensation inside.
-Allow jars to acclimatise to room temperature before filling them.
+A large temperature difference between honey and jar causes condensation inside.
+Let the jars acclimatise to room temperature before filling them.

-Seal immediately.
-Every minute a filled jar sits open is a minute of moisture absorption.
-Close lids without delay and check the seal.
+Close immediately.
+Every minute a filled jar stays open is a minute of moisture absorption.
+Close the lids without delay and check the seal.

 3.4 Labelling